Natural Hazard Risks in San Jose, CA

 Population: 1.0M · California

 San Jose faces varying levels of natural hazard risk.
 The highest risk is from earthquakes (score: 9/10).
-Below is a consolidated view of all major hazard types with both FEMA forward-looking risk scores and historical impact data for San Jose, CA.
+Below is a consolidated view of all major hazard types with both forward-looking risk scores and historical impact data for San Jose, CA.

 Hazard Risk Overview